allentd/amlogic-s9xxx-openwrt/README.md

-* Just a fork to compile the image with Weriguard package.
+* Just a fork to compile the image with Wireguard package.

 # OpenWrt for Amlogic TV Boxes